programminghistorian/jekyll/en/editor-guidelines.md

 ### Open Peer Review
 The *Programming Historian* uses a model of open peer review, while we believe this helps maintain civility and the productive sharing of ideas, authors have the right (and we have a requirement to respect that right) to request a closed peer review.
 There are many reasons why someone might be hesitant to engage in an open review and we encourage authors to always pursue the option with which they are most comfortable.

 Before soliciting external reviews, the editor should read and try the tutorial and use their experience with the *Programming Historian* to help the author make initial improvements (if required).
+The editor is not expected to be a expert in content of the lesson, this is the role of the [reviewers](https://programminghistorian.org/en/reviewer-guidelines).

 The editor should complete an initial sustainability overview of the submission to ensure that software versions and dependencies are clearly marked, specificities of software like screenshots are limited to those required to complete the lesson, and that the lesson makes use of existing software documentation whenever available and appropriate.
 Editors should also ensure that lessons try, as much as possible, to avoid software specific directions, such as "Right-click on the _x_ icon to access the _x_ menu," instead favoring general methodological overviews.
 The Editorial Checklist [contains more details about sustainability practices](#c-sustainability-review) for PH.

 Often editors need help clarifying the intended audience of a lesson, or identifying jargon that needs further explanation.
 This initial review helps let the external reviewers focus on improving the piece.
 This is normally done openly on our submission system (see below), but it can be a closed review at the request of either party.

 Once an author has revised the tutorial to the satisfaction of the editor, it is the editor's job to invite two formal external peer reviews.
-It is entirely up to the editor who these reviewers are, however in the interest of our [commitment to diversity](https://github.com/programminghistorian/jekyll/issues), we encourage editors to ask themselves if they have made a sufficient effort to draw from reviewers who are distinct from themselves either by gender, nationality, race, age, or academic background.
+In the interest of our [commitment to diversity](https://github.com/programminghistorian/jekyll/issues), we encourage editors to ask themselves if they have made a sufficient effort to draw from reviewers who are distinct from themselves either by gender, nationality, race, age, or academic background.
 Please try not to find two people who are very like you.

 To coordinate our requests for reviewers, please use the "Programming Historian - Reviewer Tracking" Google Spreadsheet.
-(Contact the managing editor or Jeri Wieringa if you need help accessing the spreadsheet.)
+(Contact the managing editor if you need help accessing the spreadsheet.)
 Prior to sending a review request, check the list to make sure that the person has not been recently contacted by another editor.
 To avoid over-taxing reviewers, please limit requests to once a year.
 If a reviewer has been contacted in the past year, the "date_contacted" field will display as red.

 For each potential reviewer you do contact, regardless of response, please enter: